edgedb/edgedb/docs/guides/migrations/guide.rst

     },
     }

-Fortunately, the fix is not too hard: we can use a command called ``edgedb migration extract``.
-This command will retrieve the migration(s) created using DDL and assign each of them a proper file name and hash inside the ``/migrations`` folder, effectively giving them a proper position inside the migration flow.
+Fortunately, the fix is not too hard: we can use the command ``edgedb migration extract``.
+This command will retrieve the migration(s) created using DDL and assign each of them a proper file name and hash inside the ``/dbschema/migrations`` folder, effectively giving them a proper position inside the migration flow.

 Note that at this point your ``.esdl`` schema will still not match